shimaes/shimaes/README.md

 - 👋 Hi, I’m @shimaes
-- 👀 I’m interested in front end and machine learning and protein folding
+- 👀 I’m interested in de ops engineering  and protein folding
-- 🌱 I’m currently learning deep learning
-- 💞️ I’m looking to collaborate on machine learning projects
+-  I’m looking to collaborate on devops projects
 - 📫 How to reach me ...email:mathiustac@gmail.com

 <!---